 What are Essential Workers?

 An essential worker is someone who is required to work during a business closure in order to meet operational requirements.
-In this crisis, an essential worker is important to the safety of human life and the protection of property.
-Examples include medical professionals, first responders, energy employees, water and sanitation, public workers, communication and information technology, financial services, law enforcement personnel, transit and delivery employees, and food processors.
+In this crisis, an essential worker is important to the safety of human life and the protection of property according to the U.S. Department of Homeland Security.
+Examples include medical professionals, first responders, energy employees, water and sanitation, non-profit and social services organizations, public workers, communication and information technology, child care, financial services, law enforcement personnel, transit and delivery employees, and food processors.

 A medical assistant handles the many details that are an integral part of what is essential.
 They do both clinical and administrative tasks so doctors and nurses can concentrate on what they do best, treating the ill.
 Medical assistants are essential workers.

 What Do Medical Assistants Do During a Crisis?

 Medical assistants provide support for doctors and nurses in private practices and hospitals.
 Four out of five medical assistants are employed in doctor’s offices, putting them on the frontline of a public health crisis.
 The regular duties of a medical assistant during a crisis include:

 - Keeping the reception area clean and sterilized

 - Administering medications including vaccinations